adlyZaroui/Event-Lip-Reading/README.md

 <br>

 This GitHub repository showcases an academic project that focuses on classifying event data obtained from an event-based sensor - [Event Camera], also known as a neuromorphic sensor.
-The event data, provided by [Prophesee](https://www.prophesee.ai), holds valuable insights that can be utilized across various domains.

 [Event Camera]: https://en.wikipedia.org/wiki/Event_camera

-Please note that the data used for this project will not be published in this repository due to ownership rights.
+Please note that the dataset used for this project is provided by [Prophesee](https://www.prophesee.ai) and will not be published in this repository due to ownership rights.
 However, the same dataset can be publically accessed and downloaded by anyone interested from the following Kaggle link: [Kaggle Dataset](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022/data).

 <br>